our

 On location –

-- New this year (2025): over 100,000 infinitely recyclable aluminum glasses are used during the Formula 1 Canadian Grand Prix.
+- Over 100,000 infinitely recyclable aluminum glasses are used during the Formula 1 Canadian Grand Prix.

 - We ask our food concession managers to compost organic waste, recycle recyclable materials, reduce water consumption and waste production.
 100% of containers offered by concessions are compostable.